-The Department of Transportation has put up a webpage that allows comments about the section of Conduit Boulevard between Atlantic and Sutter Avenues, as it is today.
+The DOT has put up a webpage that allows comments about the section of Conduit Boulevard between Atlantic and Sutter Avenues, as it is today.
 It is now open for comments, so anyone familiar is welcome and encouraged to leave a comment on the big map and say how you feel about a specific intersection, feature, or the stretch as a whole, as well as check out some additional information that they have posted.

 A Greenway Plan for New York City, 1993 (this link is no longer active)

 This is the first document from the city to outline the routes running through New York City, including Southern Queens.
 There is not a lot of detail for specific routes, but it gives an overall sense of where the Conduit – South Queens – Laurelton – Cross Island Greenway, 2000 would run.